telosnetwork/obe-indexer/README.md

     postgres
 ```

-Then connect `psql -U postgres -h localhost -p 5455` and create the db
+Then connect `psql -U postgres -h localhost -p 5455` and create the database and privileged user by pasting the following snippet:

 ```postgresql
 CREATE DATABASE obeindex;